Loss minimization and parameter estimation with heavy tails

-In the following we provide detailed guarantees for the approximation factor $C_\alpha$ of the two types of procedures, for general metric spaces as well as for Banach and Hilbert spaces, and for set-based and sample-based procedures.
-We further provide lower bounds for specific procedures and for any procedure.
+In the following, we provide detailed guarantees for the approximation factor $C_\alpha$ of the two types of procedures, for general metric spaces as well as for Banach and Hilbert spaces, and for set-based and sample-based procedures.
+We further provide lower bounds for specific procedures, as well as lower bounds that hold for any procedure.
 In \secref{compmedian} we summarize the results and compare the guarantees of the two procedures and the lower bounds.
 For a more useful comparison, we take into account the fact that the value of $\alpha$ usually affects not only the approximation factor, but also the upper bound obtained for $\omed_W(w_\opt,\alpha)$.

-\subsection{Minimizing the median distance}
+\subsection{Minimizing the Median Distance}